novalis111/docker-devbox-php72/readme.md

 2. Adjust nginx.conf if needed
 3. Run 'docker-compose up' and wait
 4. Open http://devbox.localhost/ in your browser (or other URL if you changed nginx.conf)

+## Config
+In your IDE set xdebug Port to 9000 and in your browser set IDE Key to "PHPSTORM".
+Enable listening in your IDE and reload the page.
+Your IDE should pick up the connection and complain about no defined server.
+Add a server with name "docker", host "localhost" and port "80" with xdebug.
+Set up path mappings if needed and start debugging.